Ficool

 Even as the horse stilled, his eyes never left Zero, steam flaring from his nostrils like a war beast on edge.

-Zero merely smirked, stepping onto the horse's back without a word.
-As Augustus climbed up, he barely had time to settle before Arceus bolted forward at full speed.
+Zero merely smirked, stepped onto the horse's back without a word.
+As Augustus climbed up, he barely had time to settle before Arcaeus bolted forward at full speed.

-Zero placed his hands casually around Augustus's waist, but Arceus only ran faster.
+Zero placed his hands casually around Augustus's waist, but Arcaeus only ran faster.

-They rode through open fields, the ground breaking harder beneath Arceus's hooves than usual.
+They rode through open fields, the ground breaking harder beneath Arcaeus' nerved hooves than usual.
 Augustus frowned, sensing his mount's distress.

 Now lost in thought, Augustus muttered under his breath, barely above a whisper.
 "Mistress Alana… whether you're listening or not, I've spent years trying to bring you back.
 And now that I finally have, I beg you, grant me power."

 A soft chuckle filled the air.
 Alana materialized beside him, floating effortlessly.
-She took one look at him and burst into laughter, pointing at Zero with a mocking smirk.
+She took one look at him and burst into laughter, a purple shadow-like tentacle protruded from her wisp body, pointing at Zero.

 "Oh, Augustus, that's adorable."
 She wiped a non-existent tear from her eye.
 "But I'm afraid that choice isn't mine anymore."
-She gestured dramatically toward Zero, her other hand covering her mouth as she giggled.
+She gestured dramatically toward Zero, her other tentacle covering her eye as she giggled.
 "He's the one with power now.
 Not me.
 Hohoho~"

 Augustus stiffened, his grip on the reins tightening.